Temple of Artemis, Jerash: History

 Artemis was the patron goddess of the city and was the Hellenistic interpretation of a local deity likely worshipped before the arrival of the Greek colonists, who instead imported in the city the cult of Zeus Olympios.
-We have evidence of an older sanctuary of Artemis from few inscriptions.
+We have evidence of an older sanctuary of Artemis from a few inscriptions.
 The construction of a new wider sanctuary was started after the Bar Kokhba revolt (AD 136).
 The propylaeum was completed in AD 150 during the reign of emperor Antoninus Pius, while the temple was never finished.

 The portico around the cella was designed with six by eleven columns, of which only eleven columns in the pronaos are still standing, 13.20 m high.
-The Corinthian capitals are very well preserved and bear the signature of Hygeinos, the contractor in charge of carving the bases, shafts and capitals of the columns.
+The Corinthian capitals are very well preserved and bear the signature of Hygeinos, the contractor in charge of carving the bases, shafts, and capitals of the columns.
 The portico and the cella stand on a podium built by a system of parallel vaults surrounded by a corridor, both accessible by two separate staircases from the cella.
 Two more staircases lead to the roof of the temple, a flat terrace probably used by the worshippers for rituals.

-The interior of the cella was cladded with polychrome marbles, as proven by the clamps' holes in the walls and fragments of verde antico slabs from the floor.
+The interior of the cella was clad with polychrome marbles, as proven by the clamps' holes in the walls and fragments of verde antico slabs from the floor.
 At its back is the thalamos, an arched niche hosting the statue of the goddess.

-In front of the steps of the temple, 18 m far, the moulded base of the altar has been identified under the structures left by the Byzantine and Early Islamic occupation of the terrace.
-The altar has a square plan 12 m side and it was built north of the central axis of the temple.
-From scarce spolia reused in later buildings it was reconstructed as a tower-like structure with a plain base and half columns in the upper half.
+In front of the steps of the temple, 18 m away, the moulded base of the altar has been identified under the structures left by the Byzantine and Early Islamic occupation of the terrace.
+The altar has a square plan, 12 m on a side and, it was built north of the central axis of the temple.
+From scarce spolia reused in later buildings, it was reconstructed as a tower-like structure with a plain base and half columns in the upper half.